-All measured -40 dB emissions shall be entirely contained within 2 700 MHz to 3 100 MHz.
+All measured -40 dB bandwidth shall be entirely contained within 2 700 MHz to 3 100 MHz.

 Measured B-20 bandwidth

-The measurements of the -20 dB bandwidth shall be performed with the same settings as in clause 5.4.1.5.
+The measurements of the -20 dB bandwidth shall be performed with the same settings as in clause 5.4.1.5 (Unwanted emissions).
+The bandwidth of the emissions 20 dB below PEP shall be measured.
 Measurement setup shall be as described in Annex B.

 Unwanted emissions